 Aviatrix providers a solution to protect public-facing applications and services with its IPS capabilities.
 Aviatrix IPS solution is also known as the “Public Subnet Filtering” solution.

-Please listen to this ~2 min long video as refresher on this topic.
+Please listen to this ~2 min long video as a refresher on this topic.

 I also created a lab showcasing the configuration, routing and forwarding details for a real enterprise use-case.